 Note: Some students include a link to a website that showcases their work in an area of interest, like engineering projects, art, or even sneaker design.
 Admissions reps may not have time to check outside links; make sure your application includes what you want them to know about you.

-New “Responsibilities and Circumstances” in the Activities Section
+Don’t Miss the “Responsibilities and Circumstances” in the Activities Section

 Final Thoughts: Use Additional Information to Add Important Context, Not Just Extra Words